Exploring the old town of Villajoyosa

 The impressive walls, which you can see if you walk down Carrer Costera del Mar from the main street towards the sea, were built in the 16th century to protect the town from pirates.

-The old town of Villajoyosa was heavily fortified – these hefty walls on Calle Costera de Mar were built after a Turkish fleet sacked the town in 1543.
+The old town of Villajoyosa was heavily fortified – these hefty walls on Calle Costera de Mar were built after an Ottoman fleet sacked the town in 1543.

-These Berber corsairs from north Africa had a nasty habit of attacking settlements along the Costa Blanca.
-They stole everything they could lay their hands on and enslaved any local people they could catch.
+The corsairs stole everything they could lay their hands on and enslaved anyone they could catch, selling them in the slave markets in Algiers.
 Even the church, built into the town walls, was designed to double up as a fortress in case of attack.

 The old castle viewpoint